Am I Eligible for Gratuity After Resigning from a 5-Day Workweek Job?

 Madhu.T.K

-I have not gone in detail the AP Shops and Commercial Establishments Act, and that is why I have this doubt.
-You have said that any employee leaving the service after 1 year will be getting service compensation.
-Is it so or is it that any person whose service is RETRENCHED is entitled to get this compensation worked out at the rate of 15 days pay for every completed year of service?
-The latter is similar to the retrenchment compensation as per Industrial Disputes Act, but the former is a clause which makes the employer to pay this amount even if the employee resigns and leave.
+I have not gone into detail regarding the AP Shops and Commercial Establishments Act, and that is why I have this doubt.
+You have said that any employee leaving the service after 1 year will be entitled to service compensation.
+Is it so, or is it that any person whose service is RETRENCHED is entitled to receive this compensation calculated at the rate of 15 days' pay for every completed year of service?
+The latter is similar to the retrenchment compensation as per the Industrial Disputes Act, but the former is a clause that obliges the employer to pay this amount even if the employee resigns and leaves.

 Madhu.T.K